 A highly professional service with kindness.
 My aim is to help make your work as close to perfectly right as is possible.
-I take deadlines seriously, and I respond promptly to emails.
+I take deadlines seriously and respond promptly to emails.
 I also aim to treat each individual client as though he or she were my only client.

 The confidentiality and security of your intellectual property are top priorities for me.
 I would never share or discuss your work and/or ideas with anyone else, nor would I ever use your ideas or premise.
 I’m a fiction writer myself, and I understand the worries authors have regarding their work.
 I treat your work with as much care and respect as I do my own.